mehdisadeghi/Noqte/README.md

 - There is no kerning
 - There are no anchors
 - Diacritics are not well-positioned

+## Test
+There is a development script and an SDL test file included.
+To watch the changes and rebuild do:

+    $ make watch

+or directly

+	$ make ttftest

+and then run `ttftest` executable.
+SDL and HarfBuzz should be available on your system.

 ## Aknowledgement
 Credit when credit is due.
 I benefited from the work of others mentioned below.